 Ingredients You'll Need:

-- Rice: The best rice to use is a medium-short-grain rice (Egyptian rice).
+- Rice: The best rice to use is a medium-short-grain rice (Calrose rice).
 This will give you perfectly soft and chewy rice without becoming mushy or overcooked.

 - Milk: I've used full fat, skimmed, half and half, and 2%> It really depends on your preference and what you usually have on hand.
 Keep in mind that you'll be thickening it up with cornstarch anyways so you don't really need milk with high-fat content.